numericalalgorithmsgroup/pybobyqa/README.rst

 Documentation
 -------------
-See manual.pdf or `here <https://numericalalgorithmsgroup.github.io/pybobyqa/>`_.
+See manual.pdf or the `online manual <https://numericalalgorithmsgroup.github.io/pybobyqa/>`_.

 Citation
 --------
 If you use Py-BOBYQA in a paper, please cite:

-Cartis, C., Fiala, J., Marteau, B. and Roberts, L., `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41.
+Cartis, C., Fiala, J., Marteau, B. and Roberts, L., Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41.

 If you use Py-BOBYQA's global optimization heuristic, please cite the above and also

-Cartis, C., Roberts, L. and Sheridan-Methven, O., `Escaping local minima with derivative-free methods: a numerical investigation <https://arxiv.org/abs/1812.11343>`_, technical report, University of Oxford, (2018).
+Cartis, C., Roberts, L. and Sheridan-Methven, O., Escaping local minima with derivative-free methods: a numerical investigation, technical report, University of Oxford, (2018).

 Requirements
 ------------